mstachowsky/spellSong/README.md

 # spellSong

 Based heavily off of the libtcodpy python tutorial by Jotaf.
-I take no credit for most of this game at the moment.
+The map generation, FOV computation, movement, orcs and trolls, and some of the basic items come from that tutorial [[http://www.roguebasin.com/index.php?title=Complete_Roguelike_Tutorial,_using_python%2Blibtcod]]

 Requires: Python 2.7